-What Are the Specifics of a Plea Deal?
+What Are the Specifics of Plea Deals?

 Why Do People Accept Plea Deals?

-Defendants may choose to accept a plea deal because they feel their case is not going well, or even that their case has brought undue attention to their loved ones.
-Some defendants choose to plead guilty to avoid a prolonged trial, to avoid minimum sentencing guidelines, or to just put the charges behind them.
-Accepting a plea deal is a very personal decision that should be made with all the facts.
-Having a skilled Tampa defense lawyer can help make the process easier.
+Many defendants agree to plead guilty because they feel that their criminal case is not going well, or even that their criminal case has brought undue attention to their loved ones.
+Some defendants plead guilty to avoid a prolonged jury trial, to avoid a minimum prison sentence or maximum sentence guidelines, or to just put the charges behind them.
+Accepting a plea deal or a plea bargain is a very personal decision that should be made with all the facts.
+Having a skilled Tampa criminal defense attorney can help make the process easier.

-Can You Change Your Plea Deal?
+Can You Change Your Plea Deal or Plea Bargain?

 Consulting With a Tampa Criminal Defense Attorney